-Did you always want to be a PT?
+Did you always want to be a Physical Therapist?

-actually wanted to be a surgeon when I was in undergrad.
-However, after realizing that 90% of my interactions with patients would be when they were unconscious, started looking for other options.
+I actually wanted to be a surgeon when I was an undergrad.
+However, after realizing that 90% of my interactions with patients would be when they were unconscious, I started looking for other options.

 How did you react when you got accepted into Physical Therapy School?

-Well, I honestly didn’t think I would get into PT school on the first try.
+I honestly didn’t think I would get into PT school on the first try.
 I graduated a year early from Arizona State University, so I planned on having a year off to gain a little more life experience before getting accepted into PT school.
-When found out I made it in to Northern Arizona University’s (NAU) Physical Therapy Program, I was pretty shocked and was scrambling last minute to wrap my head around everything.
+When I found out I had made it into Northern Arizona University’s (NAU) Physical Therapy Program, I was pretty shocked and scrambled at the last minute to wrap my head around everything.
 I was only 20 years old at the time, so I was definitely the “baby” of my class.

 What was your PT school experience like?

-Nothing too out of the ordinary.
-I worked hard, I studied hard.
+There was nothing too out of the ordinary.
+I worked hard and studied hard.
 Some of the topics that challenged me back then still challenge me to this day.

 I had 3 clinical rotations during school.
 The first two were at facilities that mainly treated neurological disorders.
-My third rotation was at Spooner Physical Therapy in their Scottsdale location.
+My third rotation was at Spooner in their Scottsdale location.

 How was your rotation at Spooner?

-Because I enjoyed my first two clinical rotations doing neurological rehab so much, I didn’t think being at a place like Spooner Physical Therapy was going to be for me.
-In fact, on my very first day I told our clinic director, Torrey Foster, that outpatient orthopedics wasn’t for me and I was interested in getting this rotation done as soon as possible.
+Because I enjoyed my first two clinical rotations doing neurological rehab so much, I didn’t think being at a place like Spooner was going to be for me.
+In fact, on my very first day, I told our clinic director, Torrey Foster, that outpatient orthopedics wasn’t for me and that I was interested in getting this rotation done as soon as possible.
 When he asked me what my goals and aspirations were, I said, “This ain’t it…”

-I realized there is this whole area where neurological and orthopedic treatment overlap, and a lot of therapists kind of treat one or the other.
-Spooner was the first place I saw them take both aspects into consideration when helping a patient recover.
+I realized there is this whole area where neurological and orthopedic treatment overlap and a lot of therapists treat one or the other.
+Spooner was the first place I saw them consider both aspects when helping a patient recover.

 How did the transition to Spooner take place?